Start Blogging 101 is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 If you want to see the differences between Astra and Kadence for building headers, I did a header builder test in my Astra vs Kadence WordPress theme comparison.

-Also, if you need a mega menu builder for your website or a WooCommerce site using the Kadence theme, that’s a feature that will be coming with the pro version of the Kadence Theme (more on that in the Kadence Mega Menu & WooCommerce Add-on section).
+Also, if you need a mega menu builder for your website or a WooCommerce site using the Kadence theme, that’s a feature that included in the pro version of the Kadence Theme (more on that in the Kadence Mega Menu & WooCommerce Add-on section).

 On top of the header builder is a footer builder.
 The footer builder works exactly like the header builder.
 There isn’t much to say here except for the fact that you also get 3 rows for your footer for free with several widget areas.
 You can also use the beautiful SVG icons to add your social pages, icons for contact information, and much more!